authcompanion/authcompanion2/documentation/reference/adminapi.md

 Bearer Token Required: `Authorization: Bearer {admin access token}`

-Optional: Pass an arbitrary object to data.attributes.metadata which will be made available as a claim on the user's JWT issued after login, this claim is changable using the user token.
-Pass an arbitrary object to data.attributes.app which will be made available as a claim on the user's JWT issued after login, this claim is changable only using the admin token (aka a "private" claim).
+Optional: Pass an object to data.attributes.metadata which will be made available as a claim on the user's JWT issued after login, this claim is changable using the user token.

+Pass an object to data.attributes.app which will be made available as a claim on the user's JWT issued after login, this claim is changable only using the admin token (aka a "private" claim).

 **POST** Request Body: